 Case: LINE Bank “Add Remittance Designated Account” Requires Natural Person Certificate Verification

-For first-time use, you usually start with “Citizen Digital Certificate Verification + Video Verification.”
-After completing this, you can add a designated account:
+First-time users usually start with “Natural Person Certificate Verification + Video Verification.”
+After completion, you can add a designated account:

 After completing the SMS verification, you will see the addition successful message: